Murmur-EPITA/Crypi-Homomorphic_Encryption/README.md

 Make sure that ___./data/client___ and ___./data/server___ are empty before running `./run.sh` again.
 Otherwise, decrypted means would not be ok.

+## Check statistic results difference clear VS encrypted
+1. `pip install -r src/requirements.txt` at the root of the repo
+2. `python3 stats.py` to see exact values in the terminal and a graphical representation of them

+___./src/stats.py___ is the only source file that has to be executed on host machine.

 ## Docker use